The Epiphone Les Paul Custom PRO

 And, it feels solid and weighs around 7 lbs, but not as heavy as the Gibson version of the Les Paul Custom PRO.

-It has a nice shape, just enough width and thickness to play chords, do bends without missing any string.
+It has a nice shape, just enough width, and thickness to play chords, and does bends without missing any string.